hzget/rust-apps/README.md

 for running tasks concurrently, independently and asynchronously.
 * [webscraper](./webscraper) - a command line tool of a web scraper.
 * [list](./list) - a library that provides list-related utilities.
+* [limit-tracker](./limit-tracker) - a library to keep track of
+how close a value is to a maximum value and warn when the value is at certain levels

 Related Technology
 ---